EricssonResearch/coap-actuators/draft-mattsson-t2trg-amplification-attacks.md

 IoT deployments need to make sure that they are not used for Distributed Denial-of-Service (DDoS) attacks.
 DDoS attacks are typically done with compromised devices or with amplification attacks.
-The document summarizes different amplification attacks using the Constrained Application Protocol (CoAP).
+This document summarizes different amplification attacks using the Constrained Application Protocol (CoAP).
 The goal with this document is motivating generic and protocol-specific recommendations on the usage of CoAP.
-Several of the discussed attacks can be mitigated by not using NoSec or with the Echo option specified in draft-ietf-core-echo-request-tag.
+Several of the discussed attacks can be mitigated by not using NoSec or by using the Echo option.

 --- middle